Janmark has hat trick to lead Vegas to Game 7 win over Wild

 Zach Parise and Kirill Kaprizov scored for the Wild.
 Cam Talbot made 29 saves.

+“We hope that they’re proud of each other and proud of themselves of how they conducted themselves this year,” Minnesota coach Dean Evason said.
+“You get to a Game 7 and one team wins and one team loses.
+Our effort was there.
+We competed our butts off.”
-Janmark set the tone as he fought the pressure to create his own rush, then went forehand-to-backhand and used a filthy deke before softly tapping the puck past Talbot’s right skate.

-Parise, who started the series scratched from the lineup, positioned himself perfectly in front of the crease for Joel Eriksson Ek’s feed, which he sent between both his legs and Fleury’s to make it 1-1.
+Janmark opened the scoring when he fought the pressure to create his own rush, then went forehand-to-backhand and used a filthy deke before softly tapping the puck past Talbot’s right skate.
+Parise, who started the series scratched from the lineup, tied it at 1 when he sent Joel Eriksson Ek’s feed to the front of the crease between both his legs and Fleury’s.

-Sitting at the blue line after William Karlsson won a faceoff to the right of Talbot, Hague — the only Golden Knights skater in the lineup who hadn’t played in a Game 7 — fired a wrist shot stick side and into the net to give Vegas a 2-1 advantage.
-It was Hague’s first goal in 24 games dating to the regular season.

-Moments after Ryan Reaves was called for cross-checking Ryan Suter, Kaprizov’s snapper from the edge of the left circle beat Fleury to his glove side.
+Hague got his first goal since April 5 when he lasered a wrist shot from the blue line to give Vegas a 2-1 advantage.
+The Wild answered shortly thereafter, and moments after Ryan Reaves was called for cross-checking Ryan Suter, as Kaprizov’s snapper from the edge of the left circle beat Fleury to his glove side.

+“We had a pretty good start and made it 2-2,” Wild forward Marcus Foligno said.
+“We liked our chances, but couldn’t get a lot generating after that.”

+Unlike the Golden Knights, who again dominated the second period by generating scoring chances and capitalizing on ample opportunities.
+In the second periods of the series, Vegas outscored Minnesota 11-2 and outshot the Wild 96-51.

-In his first game of the series, Pacioretty sneaked into the slot and one-timed Chandler Stephenson’s feed from the boards past the pads of Talbot to put Vegas back on top, 3-2.
+Pacioretty made his presence felt in his first game back from an undisclosed injury since the regular season, when he sneaked into the slot and one-timed Chandler Stephenson’s feed from the boards past the pads of Talbot to put Vegas back on top, 3-2, with what ended up being the winner.

+“There was a lot to unpack with this series and playing the first six games without (Pacioretty), our leading goal scorer, was a hill our group had to climb,” DeBoer said.
+“It was critical that we got him back tonight.
+It changed, I thought, everything about our confidence, about our confidence to score.”

 Later in the second, defenseman Shea Theodore unselfishly passed up an opportunity to fire one on net, dished to his right for Whitecloud, who found the far, top corner to extend Vegas’ lead to 4-2.